 Depending on your circumstances, you may qualify for additional months of forbearance beyond what's provided in the CARES Act.
 Check in with your Rocket Account to see what's available to you.

 To request a COVID-19-related forbearance under the CARES Act, you just need to attest to your mortgage servicer – the entity you make your payment to, which may or may not be the lender that you close your loan with – that you’ve suffered a financial hardship directly or indirectly caused by the virus.
 Servicers are also responsible for the administration of your escrow account for taxes and insurance, if you have one.

 It’s important to note that payments paused under forbearance aren’t forgiven and will eventually need to be repaid.
-Whether you’re ready to exit forbearance or coming up on expiration, your mortgage servicer (the entity you make your payment to) will evaluate your eligibility for payment scenarios at that time.
+When you're ready to exit forbearance or coming up on expiration, you'll need to check in with your mortgage servicer (the entity you make your payments to) to be evaluated for additional options.